paigerodeghero/ComputerGameCodingCamp/day1.md

 - Introduction to Clemson Game Coding Camp
 - Go over agenda for the camp
 - Logistics (IT)
+  - When you are done with an activity, use the raise hand feature in Zoom.
+  - Demonstrate raised hand in Zoom.
 - Logistics of Think-Team-Share
   - Assignments of who has to share and what you should say.
   - Assign a letter of the alphabet to each team (A, B, C, D).